code-423n4/docs/roles/wardens/submission-policy.md

 It is also recommended to ensure you receive email confirmation of each submission.
 (If you do not see an email confirmation, please check your spam folder.)

-### Report format
+### Submission types

+- **High, Medium, and QA reports:**
+  - Wardens should [review Code4rena's severity categorization](https://docs.code4rena.com/awarding/judging-criteria/severity-categorization) prior to submitting vulnerabilities, and select the appropriate risk when submitting.
   - Medium or High severity findings should be submitted individually.
   - All QA findings (Low risk or Non-critical) must be submitted as a single QA report per warden (or team).
+  - Centralization risks, systemic risks, and architecture recommendations should be submitted as part of an Analysis (see below).
+- **Analyses:** An analysis is a written submission outlining:
+  - Wardens' analysis of the codebase as a whole and any observations or advice they have about architecture, mechanism, or approach
+  - Broader concerns like systemic risks or centralization risks
+  - The approach taken in reviewing the code
+  - New insights and learnings from the audit
+- **Gas optimizations:** All identified gas optimizations should be submitted as a separate report. *Note:* the gas award pool is set according to the sponsor's preference, and some audits do not include gas optimizations awards.

+### Report formats
+- Medium or High severity findings should be submitted individually.
+- Analyses should be submitted via the "Submit Analysis report" form.
+- All QA findings (Low risk or Non-critical) must be submitted within a single QA report per warden (or team).
-- All Gas optimizations must be submitted as a single Gas report per warden (or team).
+- All Gas optimizations must be submitted within a single Gas report per warden (or team).

 Wardens who submit multiple QA and/or Gas findings to a single audit without following the required format will have all QA/Gas submissions invalidated for that audit.

+### QA reports (low/non-critical)

+Low and non-critical findings must be submitted as a _single_ QA report per warden.
+We allocate a **fixed 2.5% of prize pools toward QA reports.**

+Your QA report should include:

+* all low severity findings; and
+* all non-critical findings.

+Each QA report will be assessed based on report quality and thoroughness as compared with other reports, with awards distributed on a curve.
+The top QA report author will receive the top prize from the category.

+Wardens overstating the severity of QA issues (submitting low/non-critical issues as med/high in order to angle for higher payouts) will have their scores reduced by judges.

+In the unlikely event that zero high- or medium-risk vulnerabilities are found, the full pool will be divided based on the QA Report curve.

+### Gas reports

+Gas reports should be submitted using the **same approach as the QA reports:** a single submission per warden which includes all identified optimizations.
+The gas pool will be allocated on a curve, and the top reporter will receive the top prize in the category.

+The gas pool varies from audit to audit, but typically it consists of 2.5% of the total prize pool.
+The precise gas pool for each audit can be found in that audit's repo.

 For more details on QA and Gas reports, and estimating risk, please see [Judging Criteria](https://docs.code4rena.com/roles/wardens/judging-criteria#qa-reports-low-non-critical).